Decoherence, Branching, and the Born Rule in a Mixed-State Everettian Multiverse: The Born Rule

 where Alice, $A$, is in the `ready' state $\lvert R_A \rangle$, the measurement device $D_1$ in the state $\lvert R_{D_1} \rangle$ is `ready' to display one of two measurement outcomes $\{\uparrow, \downarrow\}$ , and the environment $E$ (everything else) is `ready' for the measurement by being in the state $\lvert R_{E} \rangle$.
 After measurement, $\Psi_R$ unitarily evolves into $\Psi_M$:

 with two outcomes with equal amplitudes $\frac{1}{\sqrt{2}}$.
-The Born rule prescribes that the probability of each outcome occurring is the squared-amplitude (or weight) associated with that outcome, i.e. $(\frac{1}{\sqrt 2})^2 = \frac{1}{2}$.
-But in WFR\textsubscript{E}, both branches exist -- they're equally real, and (a copy of) Alice exists on each branch, observing both measurement outcomes.
-How can one make sense of the weights being probabilities?
+The Born rule prescribes that the probability of each outcome occurring is the squared-amplitude (or branch weight) associated with that outcome, i.e. $(\frac{1}{\sqrt 2})^2 = \frac{1}{2}$.

 Much work has been done by defenders of WFR\textsubscript{E} to justify the Born rule.
-There are three programs we wish to discuss: the Sebens-Carroll program, the McQueen-Vaidman program, and the Deutsch-Wallace program.
-Each proposes a rational justification of Born rule probabilities by appealing to certain epistemic principles.

-Here, we'll show that \textit{if} we accept any of these programs, as Everettian defenders of Born rule probabilities do, then DMR\textsubscript{E} can accomplish what WFR\textsubscript{E} does: by the Everettian's own lights, DMR\textsubscript{E} provides the same justifications as WFR\textsubscript{E} for using squared-amplitude branch weights as bona fide probabilities and, hence, the Born rule.
+We consider three programs: the Sebens-Carroll program, the McQueen-Vaidman program, and the decision-theoretic program.
+We hope to show that \textit{if} we accept any of these programs, as Everettian defenders of Born rule probabilities do, then the justifications for the Born rule can be extended to DMR\textsubscript{E}.